 Advantages of Mitral Valve Repair vs. Replacement

-Studies have shown that 15 years after surgery, 82-87 percent of repaired valves are still working, compared with 72-82 percent of replacement valves.
-In addition, replacement valves from animal donors often wear out, and need to be replaced after 10-12 years.
+- Longer durability: Studies have shown that 15 years after surgery, 82 to 87 percent of repaired valves are still working, compared with 72 82 percent of replacement valves.
+In addition, replacement valves from animal donors often wear out, and need to be replaced after 10 to 12 years.

 - Better chances for survival at the time of surgery: The national average mortality rate at the time of surgery for mitral valve repair ranges from 1-2 percent, compared with 5-7 percent for replacement.
 (Data Source: Society for Thoracic Surgeons Fall 2004 Report Executive Summary)

 In addition, recent studies have shown the benefits of early surgical intervention for mitral valve regurgitation.
 If the mitral valve is repaired before symptoms develop or the heart shows signs of strain, heart function can remain relatively normal over time.
 This allows patients to live as long as individuals without mitral valve disease.
 Even for patients who already are in congestive heart failure, mitral valve repair will increase quality of life.

 UW Health Results

 UW Health is on the forefront of mitral valve repair surgery and the experience of our surgeons drives the success of our mitral valve repair program.
 As a patient, you will benefit from our technical expertise and volume, which outrank many other hospitals in the nation.
 Our successful valve repair rate is 87.5 percent in patients referred for mitral valve surgery.
 This far exceeds the national repair rate of 50 percent.
 (Data Source: Society for Thoracic Surgeons Fall 2004 Report Executive Summary).
 Our goal is that, whenever possible our surgeons repair, rather than replace, mitral valves.